Effects of hormones on sexual motivation: Testosterone

 According to data from the Journal of Zhejiang University–Science, male testosterone levels exhibit a rhythm that corresponds to recent sexual activity.

 Testosterone appears to be a major contributing factor to sexual motivation in male primates, including humans.
 The elimination of testosterone in adulthood has been shown to reduce sexual motivation in both male humans and male primates.
 Male humans who had their testicular function suppressed with a GnRH antagonist displayed decreases in sexual desire and masturbation two weeks following the procedure.
 Research from male rhesus monkeys suggests testosterone functions to increase sexual motivation, thereby motivating males to compete for access to sexual partners.
 It is postulated that the motivating effects of testosterone in male rhesus monkeys promotes successful sexual competition and may be particularly important motivating tools for low ranking males.
-It is important to note that elimination of testosterone in primates does not reduce the ability to copulate; rather, it reduces the motivation to copulate.
+Elimination of testosterone in primates does not reduce the ability to copulate; rather, it reduces the motivation to copulate.

 Testosterone levels in males have been shown to vary according to the ovulating state of females.
 Males who were exposed to scents of ovulating women recorded higher testosterone levels than males who were exposed to scents of nonovulating women.
 Being exposed to female ovulating cues may increase testosterone, which in turn may increase males' motivation to engage in, and initiate, sexual behaviour.
 Ultimately, these higher levels of testosterone may increase the reproductive success of males exposed to female ovulation cues.

 The relationship between testosterone and female sexual motivation is somewhat ambiguous.
 Research suggests androgens, such as testosterone, are not sufficient by themselves to prompt sexual motivation in females.
 In particular, studies with rhesus macaques have observed testosterone was not significantly associated with variations in level of sexual motivation in females.
 However, some research with nonhuman primates suggests a role for androgens in female sexual behaviour.
 Adrenalectomized female rhesus monkeys displayed diminished female sexual receptivity.
 Later studies revealed this diminished sexual receptivity was specific to the elimination of androgens that can be converted to estrogen.

 It is also suggested that levels of testosterone are related to the type of relationship in which one is involved.
-Men involved in polyamorous relationships display higher levels of testosterone than men involved in either a single partner relationship or single men.
-Polyamorous women have both higher levels of testosterone and score higher on measures of sexual desire than women who are single or women who are in single-partner relationships.
+Men involved in polyamorous relationships display higher levels of testosterone than men involved in a single partner relationship or single men.
+Polyamorous women both have higher levels of testosterone and score higher on measures of sexual desire than women who are single or women who are in single partner relationships.